Sci-Fi Channel Europe

 The 10 second promos - "I'm Jon Pertwee, and you are watching the Sci-Fi Channel" - appeared from time to time, but it's not clear when or how the interviews were used, since Doctor Who wasn't screened by the channel when it launched (and the three had no involvement with any of the stories that were subsequently shown 13 years later!).

-By the end of 1996, the service was also available in Southern Africa.
+By the end of 1996, the service was also available in South Africa.

 By September 1997, the satellite hours had increased to play 8pm to 4am, all seven days, but only a year later, from September 1998, the satellite feed had been reduced to only four hours per night.